Perkiomen Township, Pennsylvania: Early living styles

-The Perkiomen Valley was once referred to as the “Goschenhoppen”, named after the Northern American people who referred to themselves as Lenape.
+The Perkiomen Valley was once referred to as the “Goschenhoppen”, named after the Native American people who referred to themselves as Lenape.
 The vast majority of settlers were German.
 They were of Lutheran and German reformed faith.
 Their language was used exclusively and eventually evolved today into what is now known as Pennsylvania Dutch.
 Many old roads ran through Perkiomen valley and were maintained as well as roads are today.
 The people that lived on the roads did all of the upkeep.
 Farming was one of the settler's main ways of living until they discovered they could use their streams for operating mills.
 These mills were used for many different things such as gunpowder, mixing animal food, as well as cutting wood and graining flour.
 These mills provided the settlers with an easy way of production as well as a good source of income.
 The railroad was also a major transportation use.
 It went through many main places but ran along the Schuylkill River.
 Because of this major railroad, the cigar industry rose to success.
 This industry brought in an influx of workers, which resulted in a greater population.
 With more people came a more diverse civilization, as well as the construction of homes, stores, places of worship, and many more.
 This industry was appealing to both the artisan as well as the tradesmen, who took on the cigar business over farming.